 Market Parameter Changes Enhancements.
-The CAISO will hold a public stakeholder meeting on January 26 to discuss the draft final proposal and tariff language for the Market Parameter Changes Enhancement initiative.
+The CAISO held a public stakeholder meeting on January 26 to discuss the draft final proposal and tariff language for the Market Parameter Changes Enhancement initiative.
 The draft final proposal and tariff language is available here.
-The meeting will be held virtually from 9 a.m.-12 p.m.
-PT.